papivot/cluster-api-aws/README.md

 ### Destroying/Deleting a workload cluster

-This should be a reletevely simple task of deleting the cluster -
+This should be a relatively simple task of deleting the cluster -

 ```shell
 kubectl delete cluster workload-cluster